mamedev/mame/docs/source/commandline/commandline-all.rst

 **-[no]autoframeskip** / **-[no]afs**

-	Automatically determines the frameskip level while you're playing the game, adjusting it constantly in a frantic attempt to keep the game running at full speed.
+	Automatically determines the frameskip level while you're running the system, adjusting it constantly in a frantic attempt to keep the system running at full speed.
 Turning this on overrides the value you have set for -frameskip below.
 The default is OFF (*-noautoframeskip*).

 .. _mame-commandline-frameskip:

 **-frameskip** / **-fs** *<level>*

 	Specifies the frameskip value.
 This is the number of frames out of every 12 to drop when running.
 For example, if you say -frameskip 2, then MAME will display 10 out of every 12 frames.
-By skipping those frames, you may be able to get full speed in a game that requires more horsepower than your computer has.
+By skipping those frames, you may be able to get full speed in a system that requires more horsepower than your computer has.
 The default value is **-frameskip 0**, which skips no frames.

 .. _mame-commandline-secondstorun:

 **-seconds_to_run** / **-str** *<seconds>*

 	This option can be used for benchmarking and automated testing.
 It tells MAME to stop execution after a fixed number of seconds.
 By combining this with a fixed set of other command line options, you can set up a consistent environment for benchmarking MAME performance.
-In addition, upon exit, the **-str** option will write a screenshot called *final.png* to the game's snapshot directory.
+In addition, upon exit, the **-str** option will write a screenshot called *final.png* to the system's snapshot directory.

 .. _mame-commandline-nothrottle:

 **-[no]throttle**

 	Configures the default thottling setting.
-When throttling is on, MAME attempts to keep the game running at the game's intended speed.
-When throttling is off, MAME runs the game as fast as it can.
+When throttling is on, MAME attempts to keep the system running at the system's intended speed.
+When throttling is off, MAME runs the system as fast as it can.
 Note that the fastest speed is more often than not limited by your graphics card, especially for older systems.
 The default is ON (*-throttle*).

 .. _mame-commandline-nosleep:

 **-[no]sleep**

 	Allows MAME to give time back to the system when running with -throttle.
-This allows other programs to have some CPU time, assuming that the game isn't taxing 100% of your CPU resources.
+This allows other programs to have some CPU time, assuming that the system isn't taxing 100% of your CPU resources.
 This option can potentially cause hiccups in performance if other demanding programs are running.
 The default is ON (*-sleep*).

 .. _mame-commandline-speed:

 **-speed** *<factor>*

-	Changes the way MAME throttles gameplay such that the game runs at some multiplier of the original speed.
-A <factor> of 1.0 means to run the game at its normal speed.
+	Changes the way MAME throttles the emulated system such that it runs at some multiplier of the original speed.
+A <factor> of 1.0 means to run the system at its normal speed.
 A <factor> of 0.5 means run at half speed, and a <factor> of 2.0 means run at 2x speed.
 Note that changing this value affects sound playback as well, which will scale in pitch accordingly.
 The internal resolution of the fraction is two decimalplaces, so a value of 1.002 is the same as 1.0.
 The default is 1.0.

 .. _mame-commandline-norefreshspeed:

 **-[no]refreshspeed** / **-[no]rs**

-	Allows MAME to dynamically adjust the gameplay speed such that it does not exceed the slowest refresh rate for any targeted monitors in your system.
-Thus, if you have a 60Hz monitor and run a game that is actually designed to run at 60.6Hz, MAME will dynamically change the speed down to 99% in order to prevent sound hiccups or other undesirable side effects of running at a slower refresh rate.
+	Allows MAME to dynamically adjust the system's speed such that it does not exceed the slowest refresh rate for any targeted monitors in your system.
+Thus, if you have a 60Hz monitor and run a system that is actually designed to run at 60.6Hz, MAME will dynamically change the speed down to 99% in order to prevent sound hiccups or other undesirable side effects of running at a slower refresh rate.
 The default is OFF (*-norefreshspeed*).

 .. _mame-commandline-numprocessors: